bayush11/Caltech_SURF_2023/README.md

 # Tips

-This section will delve into some small steps that you can take that will allow you to reduce the total time taken in the process of creating the machine learniing model you desire.
+This section will delve into some small steps that you can take that will allow you to reduce the total time taken in the process of creating the machine learning model you desire.

-1. When running your training process in the cloud, make sure your image data is in jpg insetad of tif or other formats.
-I am not sure if other formats work but I know .tif doesnt work and .jpg does.
+1. When running your training process in the cloud, make sure your image data is in jpg instead of tif or other formats.
+I am not sure if other formats work but I know .tif doesn't work and .jpg does.
-2. When officially training your model, dont pause the training in Collab as this will a lot of times result in a GPU shortage, meaning that you cant train your model until the next day
+2. When officially training your model, don't pause the training in Collab as this will a lot of times result in a GPU shortage, meaning that you can't train your model until the next day
 3. Don't pay for the Collab premium; instead, just wait a day before Google Collab resets its GPU sources.